Blog article

 U.S. debt and the stock market

 The U.S. is in a unique position in that the U.S. Dollar is the global trading and reserve currency and U.S. bonds are safe haven assets.
-The dollar represents 58% of disclosed global official foreign reserves, though this has declined from a 72% peak in 2001.
+The dollar represents approximately 57% of disclosed global official foreign reserves as of Q3 2025, its lowest share since 1994, down from a 72% peak in 2001.

 This privileged status has allowed the US to carry a relatively high level of debt without immediate consequences.
 However, emerging risks include: